-These are English idioms based on the Law, crime and punishment.
-You can also try this Law Idioms Quiz
+Idioms based on the Law, crime and punishment.
+Select an idiom for more details.
+Also try Law Idioms Quiz.

 If somebody is a law unto themselves, they do things their own way and follow their own ideas about how to live instead of following what others do.

 If someone gives you a slap on the wrist, they give you a mild punishment for making a mistake or doing something wrong.

 If you have a vested interest in something, you have a strong personal interest in it because you stand to gain from it.

 If something is above board, it's been done in a legal and honest way.